MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L03/Lab03_Use_Desktop_Flow_from_Cloud_Flow.md

 > <img src="../L03/media/image85.png" style="width:2.07216in;height:3.62886in"
 > alt="run the flow with the provided details" />

-56. Wait for the flow run to complete.

-57. The flow run should succeed.
+56. Wait for the flow run to complete, the flow run should succeed.

 # Exercise \#4: Build Overall Process Flow